Seasonal work is a great way to make some extra money during your summer vacation from school or the off-season of your regular job.

 Some people take on temporary positions to supplement their income, while some work seasonal jobs as a lifestyle choice.
 Others take on a variety of seasonal contracts in order to try different things.

-Whether you’re a manager who wants to ensure a great employee returns next year or a student who wants to obtain a reference, it’s important to end the season on a good note.
-To that end, here are some tips for employers and employees to wrap things up properly.
+Whether you’re a manager who wants to ensure a great employee returns next year or a student looking for a job reference, it’s important to end the season on a good note.

 Some typical seasonal jobs include:

 - Retail jobs during the holiday shopping season